boxingbeetle/softfab/src/softfab/docs/reference/api/contents.md

 ### Request

 To call a function on the SoftFab API, you fetch a URL from the Control Center.
-The base of the URL is the same as the URL of the SoftFab web interface you use, typically `http://yourcompany.com/softfab/project/`, where `project` is your project name.
+The base of the URL is the same as the URL of the SoftFab web interface you use.
 The function name is appended to the base URL.
-For example, if you want to call the `LoadExecuteDefault` function, the complete URL would be `http://yourcompany.com/softfab/project/LoadExecuteDefault`.
+For example, if you want to call the `LoadExecuteDefault` function, the complete URL would be:

+<pre><?ccURL?>LoadExecuteDefault</pre>

 Arguments are usually passed as a query string that is appended to the URL.
-For example, to pass the parameter "config" with value "regression\_test" and the parameter "comment" with value "Started from API", the last part of the URL would be `LoadExecuteDefault?config=regression_test&comment=Started+from+API`.
+For example, to pass the parameter "config" with value "regression\_test" and the parameter "comment" with value "Started from API", the URL would be:

+<pre><?ccURL?>LoadExecuteDefault?config=regression_test&amp;comment=Started+from+API</pre>

 Note that characters other than alphanumerics have to be encoded if they occur in URLs, as described in [RFC 1630](http://www.faqs.org/rfcs/rfc1630.html).
 If you are doing the call from a programming language, there is a good chance the standard language already contains a method to perform URL encoding.
-For example, in Java there is `java.net.URLEncoder` and in Python there is `urllib.urlencode`.
+For example, in Java there is [`java.net.URLEncoder`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/net/URLEncoder.html) and in Python there is [`urllib.parse.urlencode`](https://docs.python.org/3/library/urllib.parse.html#urllib.parse.urlencode).

 In some cases a particular API call may need a more complex input data structure than it can easily be represented by URL query arguments.
 In those cases the API should be called using HTTP POST request with the data structure represented in XML format and sent as the request body of `text/xml` content type or or as the value of one of the parts of `multipart/form-data` content type.
 The documentation of the specific API function tells you if you should do an HTTP POST and what the XML message format is.